What to See in Dénia in 1 Day: Top 10

 And if you want to enjoy the best views of the city, don’t hesitate for a moment and climb the Montgó massif (declared a Natural Park since 1987).

-OTHER PLACES OF INTEREST ACCORDING TO TRAVELLERS
+OTHER PLACES OF INTEREST ACCORDING TO TRAVELERS

 • Cape San Antonio

-• Prince of Asturias Ecological Walk
+• Príncipe de Asturias Ecological Promenade

-• Church of Sant Antoni de Pàdua
+• Church of San Antoni de Pàdua

 • Arenal Promenade